craddm/craddm.github.io_old/_posts/2017-01-10-ERP-Visualization-Part-2.md

 ![plot of chunk diffPlotGroup](/figure/source/2017-01-10-ERP-Visualization-Part-2/diffPlotGroup-1.svg)

 This shows that there is a significant effect of frequency around 40 ms, from around 80 to 360 ms, and from around 370 - 375 ms. Of course, we can't tell from an F-test alone which means are significantly different from each other at any given time point.
 But it's pretty clear that BB images elicit more positive ERPs than HSF and LSF images from around 80 - 300 ms. The CIs also help here - by around 300ms the HSF and BB image ERPs are converging, but LSF is staying more negative.
-Really we need to do post-hoc tests - I'll try that out in my next post.
+Really we need to do post-hoc tests - I'll try that out in a follow-up post.

 In theory, we could also add lines for each person's difference from the grand mean...